GaloisInc/VERSE-OpenSUT/README.md

 ## Requirements

 We provide requirements in the [strictdoc](https://github.com/strictdoc-project/strictdoc) format.
 If you want to edit [REQUIREMENTS.sdoc](./REQUIREMENTS.sdoc) you will need to [install strictdocs](https://strictdoc.readthedocs.io/en/stable/stable/docs/strictdoc_01_user_guide.html#SDOC_UG_GETTING_STARTED).
 Otherwise, we provide the exported requirements in [REQUIREMENTS.pdf](./REQUIREMENTS.pdf).
 Requirements implemented in the code are traced back with `// Implements: TA2-REQ-123...` statement.
-OpenSUT has total of 64 requirements.

 ## Change Events